openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

      - | Length, the exact number of data transfers in a read
        | transaction.
 This information determines the number of data
        | transfers associated with the address.
-       | All read transactions performed by CVA6 are of length less or
+       | All read transactions performed by CVA6 have a length equal to 0,
-       | equal to ICACHE_LINE_WIDTH/64.
+       | ICACHE_LINE_WIDTH/64 or DCACHE_LINE_WIDTH/64.
    * - **ARSIZE**
      - M
      - | Yes